GrandpaBond/pxt-flexfx/README.md

 You can choose a ``||flexFX:flexFX||`` to play from a drop-down list of built-in sounds, and you can either wait for it to finish, or you can let it play in the background while executing other code.
-If it hasn't finished when you play another one, the new Play will be added to a **Play-list**, so you can queue-up several performances to happen in the background.
+If it hasn't finished when you play another one, the new Play will be added to the **Play-list**, so you can queue-up several performances to happen in the background.

 You can interact with this Play-list to synchronise the sound-track with your other codes